YMMV: The Blind Side

 The Blind Side movie

-Alternate Character Interpretation: The NCAA agent is right, and the Tuohys are exploiting Oher in order to make sure he plays for their favorite college football team.
+- Alternate Character Interpretation: The NCAA agent is right, and the Tuohys are exploiting Oher in order to make sure he plays for their favorite college football team.
 The scene where Kathy Bates lies to Oher about bodies being under the field at Neyland Stadium is disturbing on multiple levels, not least for the way it recalls the Stepin Fetchit, minstrel show-era cowardly black servant stereotype.
-The portrayal of Oher as ignorant and childlike has its own Unfortunate Implications.

-Sandra Bullock was adopting baby from New Orleans, who turned out to be an African-American boy named Louis, after Louis Armstrong.
+- Sandra Bullock was adopting a baby from New Orleans, who turned out to be an African-American boy named Louis, after Louis Armstrong.
 Made slightly less hilarious since she's divorcing her husband.

-Mary Sue: Leigh Anne can appear like one of these sometimes, especially when she faces down a drug dealer while searching for Michael.
-I mean, an unaccompanied white woman walking right into a Wrong Side of the Tracks neighborhood, threatening a drug dealer, and then walking right out again?
-Kind of unlikely in Real Life.
+- Mary Sue: Leigh Anne can appear like one of these sometimes, especially when she faces down a drug dealer while searching for Michael.
+An unaccompanied white woman walking right into a bad neighborhood, threatening a drug dealer, and then walking right out again?
+Kind of unlikely in real life.